Iain Mackintosh: Theatre producer, 1961–1973

-In 1962 Sweeting and Mackintosh were joined on the board of Prospect by Richard Cottrell, who was associate director from 1964 to 1969, and by Toby Robertson, who became artistic director in 1964, following his production of The Provok’d Wife with Eileen Atkins.
-The Provok’d Wife opened at the 350-seat mobile Century Theatre which was parked by Mackintosh in an idyllic setting beside the Thames for the summer of 1963 while the Oxford Playhouse was closed for remodelling.
-The production was the first show for over a century at the 1788 Georgian Theatre Royal Richmond, Yorkshire.
-After Richmond The Provok’d Wife transferred to the Vaudeville Theatre London.

-Robertson, Cottrell and Mackintosh based Prospect in Cambridge from 1964 and in London from 1966.
+In 1962 Sweeting and Mackintosh were joined on the board of Prospect by Richard Cottrell, who was associate director from 1964 to 1969, and by Toby Robertson, who became artistic director in 1964, following his production of The Provoked Wife with Eileen Atkins.
+Prospect was in Cambridge from 1964 and in London from 1966.
 Between 1963 and 1976 Prospect toured 75 productions in 125 theatres in 21 countries.
 In 1973 Mackintosh resigned as administrative director but remained on the Prospect board.
 In these first twelve years eight productions were presented at the Edinburgh International Festival, including the Lila Kedrova Cherry Orchard (1967) and Ian McKellen’s double presentation of Edward II and Richard II (1968–70).
 These and many other Prospect productions, such as Timothy West's King Lear (1972/73), transferred to successful seasons in London West End theatres.
 Three productions were televised.

 In 1961 Mackintosh designed settings and costumes for two special productions at the Oxford Playhouse: the Oxford University Opera production of Benjamin Britten’s The Turn of the Screw (only the second production anywhere of this opera), and Prospect’s first production, the premiere of Whiteman by Michael Picardie with Brian Blessed and Prunella Scales (refer Note 1).
 This stage design experience was to feed back into his later career.
 Thereafter Mackintosh concentrated on his role as producer for Prospect.
 He secured international festival engagements for Prospect in Vienna, Austria; Venice, Italy and Adelaide, Australia, as well as arranging many tours Prospect overseas tours with the British Council.
-In the 1960s and 1970s Prospect was one of the most recognised theatre companies in Britain, along with the National Theatre and Royal Shakespeare Company, who at that time hardly toured.
 Touring Prospect productions and seeing the same show succeed in some theatres and fail in others led Mackintosh to concentrate on the influence of theatre architecture on performance.